cheynespc/Lastman_nft_minting_dapp/README.md

 ![](https://github.com/degenhausbackup/Lastman_nft_minting_dapp/blob/main/public/logo192.png)

 LastManHolding NFT will reward a random existing holder with 10% of the purchase price of last NFT sold.
-Every NFT will reward randomly until there is one left.
-Last NFT sold will earn a total of 10% of all the NFTS sold. pricing currently at base cost of 0.21BNB (Beans). this price will increase on every 10 NFTs sold.
+Every NFT purchased will reward a current holder randomly until there is only one left.
+The last NFT sold will earn a total of 10% (1.5BNB) of the entire treasury, total value of all the NFTS sold.
+Pricing is currently at base cost of 0.15BNB.
 Get in early to have more chances to be rewarded and remember!
-You can always have more than one. more chances for rewards. up to 10 can be purchased per transaction.
+You can always have more than one, which means more chances for rewards.
+1 Lastman NFT per transaction with no cap on qty per wallet.
+Enjoy the Ride!!

 ![](https://github.com/cheynespc/Lastman_nft_minting_dapp/blob/main/public/dappscreenshot.png)